wp-plugins/redirect-to-url/readme.txt

 == Description ==

-The very simple and lightweight WordPress Plugin Redirect To URL allows you to redirect your visitors to an external Website by clicking on an article or a page
+This simple and lightweight WordPress Plugin Redirect To URL allows you to redirect your visitors to an external Website by clicking on an article or a page

 **Features**